roddhjav/pass-import/README.md

 ## The import Library

 One can use pass-import as a python library.
 Simply import the classes of the password manager you want to import and export.
 Then use them in a context manager.
-For instance, to import password from a cvs Lastpass exported file to password-store:
+For instance, to import password from a csv Lastpass exported file to password-store:

 ```python
 from pass_import.managers.lastpass import LastpassCSV